quanpeng0/BrainModels/docs/brainpy_handbook/en/neurons/biophysical_models.md

 ![png](../../figs/neurons/out/output_27_0.png)

-The V-t plot of HH model simulated with BrainPy is painted above.
-During an action potential of HH model, there is four periods: integrate, spike, reset and refractory period.

-These periods are similar to the typical behavior of neurons found in biophysical experiments, and can be mapped to the equations.
-For example, the existence of refractory period is because of the different activation and de-activation rate of gating variables.
+The V-t plot of HH model simulated by BrainPy is shown above.
+The three periods, depolarization, repolarization and refractory period of a real action potential can be seen in the V-t plot.
+In addition, during the depolarization period, the membrane integrates external inputs slowly at first, and increases rapidly once it grows beyond some point, which also reproduces the "shape" of action potentials.

+All these features can be mapped to the equations one by one.
+The slow variable h remains small and will not be activated in a time period after spike, which can be seen as refractory period.

+加链接：See more details in [somewhere].